gimoonnam/gimoonnam.github.io/_posts/ImageProcessing/2020-07-01-MertensFusion.md

  Thus the authors considered an alternative method for blending using a Laplacian image pyramid.

- A Laplacian image can be obtained by applying Laplacian operator given by the second derivatives of an intensity map
+ A Laplacian image can be obtained by applying Laplacian operator given by the second derivatives of an intensity map $f=f(x,y)$

  $$
    Laplace(f) = \frac{\partial^2 f}{\partial x^2} + \frac{\partial^2 f}{\partial y^2}